Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 1. Statement of Purpose

-1.1 This document sets out a global companion framework describing how the design principles of the Parity Accord — constitutional dignity, structural parity, and shared governance safeguards — may be applied as reference mechanisms in post-conflict and divided-society governance contexts.
+1.1 This document sets out a United Nations Companion Framework describing how the design principles of the Parity Accord — constitutional dignity, structural parity, and shared governance safeguards — may be applied as reference mechanisms in post-conflict and divided-society governance contexts.

 1.2 It is anchored in the purposes and principles of the United Nations Charter and is consistent with existing United Nations peacebuilding and governance objectives, including Sustainable Development Goal 16 (Peace, Justice, and Strong Institutions).